kristapratico/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-language-textanalytics/README.md

 The batched operations will accept the documents parameter as a `list[str]` or `list[(Multi)LanguageInput]`.
 If the user passes in a `list[str]` the ID will be set internally (0 based) and the country_hint/language will use the default.
 Mixing the two types of inputs will be explicitly disallowed.
+The batched operations will return a response consisting of a combined list of the results and errors in the order that the user passed in the documents.

-The module level, single text operations do not get assigned an ID and move the statistics and model_version results to a response hook.
+The module level, single text operations do not get assigned an ID and move the request statistics and model_version results to a response hook.
 The user can pass in a country_hint or language hint as an optional parameter.
 If the operation fails, the exception is raised with an error message.

 ## TextAnalyticsClient
 ```python